Frequently Asked Questions (FAQs)

 We do not currently sell our compost “by the truckload” or “by the cubic yard,” however, we do offer “multi-bag” and “bulk” discounts on our regularly-priced Cubic Foot and Gallon bags of compost, as well as a special compost discount to our Residential and Commercial Compost Pickup Service subscribers, if they are purchased directly from us through www.GBCompost.com/Compost.

-Before we answer this question, please know that compost is not soil, but rather a soil amendment, meaning it is something to be added to existing soil or to create a custom soil blend, not to be used alone as a growing medium.
+Before we answer this question, please note that our compost is not soil, but rather a soil amendment, meaning it is something to be added to existing soil or to create a custom soil blend, not to be used alone as a growing medium.
+Also, please note that a Cubic Yard = 27 Cubic Feet, and that we sell by the Cubic Foot, in bags, not by the Cubic Yard.

 Yes.